andrewhoule/silverstripe-ignite-theme/README.md

 ## Installation
 * Download and add to your theme folder.
 Then rename and point to the new theme.
 * If not setup on your local machine, then setup Bower (http://bower.io/) for frontend dependencies.
 Run 'bower init' at the command line of the theme directory.
-* Hook up to app.js, jquery, modernizr and respond via SS requirements or in templates.
+* Hook up to app.js, jquery, modernizr, normalize, svg4everybody, and respond via SS requirements or in templates.
 * If not setup on your local machine, then setup Gulp (http://gulpjs.com/) for tasks and Node (https://nodejs.org/en/) and NPM (https://www.npmjs.com/) to make Gulp go.
 Run 'npm install' at the command line of the theme directory.
 * At command line from theme directory run 'gulp modernizr' to grab modernizr
 * Then run 'gulp' to watch for changes